The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • Sleep and appetite disorders

-• The child points to the head and complains of pain, but cannot accurately indicate the location or character.
+• The child points to the head and complains of pain, but cannot accurately indicate the location or nature.

 Headaches in children over 6 years of age

-In children after 6 years of age, headaches are approximately comparable in their characteristics to adults, the child can already accurately and adequately assess the localization, strength and nature of pain.
-At this age, headache can be acute or chronic, paroxysmal or persistent.
+In children over 6 years of age, headaches in their characteristics are approximately comparable to those of adults; the child can already accurately and adequately assess the location, strength and nature of the pain.
+At this age, headaches can be acute or chronic, attacking or constant.
 It can be a sign of various kinds of pathologies.
-Most often, these can be infections and somatic pathologies, vascular pain as a manifestation of vegetative-vascular dystonia (VVD), as well as migraine or pain as a result of tension.
+Most often, these can be infections and somatic pathologies, vascular pain as a manifestation of vegetative-vascular dystonia (VSD), as well as migraines or pain as a result of tension.

-Less commonly, pain occurs as a result of inflammatory, neoplastic, or traumatic lesions the nervous system itself, which requires emergency consultation at the neurologist.
-There may be options for psychogenic headaches in adolescence, which can be long and persistent.
-They are provoked by problems in the family, stress, conflicts with peers.
+Less commonly, pain occurs as a result of inflammatory, tumor or traumatic injuries the nervous system itself, which requires urgent consultation from a neurologist.
+There may be variants of psychogenic headaches in adolescence, which can be long-lasting and persistent.
+They are provoked by problems in the family, stress, and conflicts with peers.

-What to do with a headache in a child?
+What to do if a child has a headache?

-Naturally, the elimination of the cause of pain and the treatment of the underlying disease in most cases leads to the elimination of an unpleasant symptom.
-But while the causes are being clarified, or if there are extremely unpleasant symptoms of pain, you can help to alleviate the condition of the baby.
-To reduce the intensity or completely eliminate the attack, apply:
+Naturally, eliminating the cause of pain and treating the underlying disease in most cases leads to the elimination of the unpleasant symptom.
+But while the reasons are being clarified, or if there are extremely unpleasant symptoms of pain, we can help alleviate the baby’s condition.
+To reduce the intensity or completely eliminate an attack, the following are applicable:

-Usually, such methods are enough to eliminate headaches, they disappear within a couple of hours.
+Usually, these methods are quite enough to eliminate headaches; they go away within a couple of hours.
 If the pain does not subside, but only intensifies, you should consult a doctor or call an ambulance.
-The reason for the ambulance will be severe excruciating and unbearable pain, vomiting and dizziness, inappropriate behavior of the child.
+The reason for going to the emergency room will be severe excruciating and unbearable pain, vomiting and dizziness, and inappropriate behavior of the child.

-It is important to have a baby examined at any age if:
+It is important to have a mandatory examination of the baby at any age if:

-• Constant pain and severe, the intensity of which is high and does not decrease when taking the usual painkillers.
+• Constant and severe pain, the intensity of which is high and does not decrease when taking usual painkillers.

-• episodes of pain are formed more than once a month.
+• episodes of pain occur more than once a month.

-• there are symptoms such as nausea or vomiting, mental problems, visual disturbances, problems with coordination or sensation.
+• There are symptoms such as nausea or vomiting, mental problems, visual disturbances, problems with coordination or sensitivity.

-• there was a skin rash, high fever, convulsions, various neurological symptoms and head tilt, convulsions.
+• a skin rash, high fever, convulsions, various neurological symptoms and tilting of the head, convulsions appeared.
 You need to call an ambulance immediately.

 Diagnosis and treatment of cephalgia in children

-In each case, tactics in relation to diagnosis and therapeutic measures will depend on the causes that provoke pain.
-To do this, you need to contact a pediatrician or a neurologist who will examine the baby, study all the complaints of him and his parents, as well as data from the life and medical history that can help in recognizing the causes of the pathology.
+In each specific case, diagnostic tactics and treatment measures will depend on the causes that provoke the pain.
+To do this, you need to contact a pediatrician or neurologist, who will examine the baby, study all the complaints of him and his parents, as well as data from his life and medical history, which can help in recognizing the causes of the pathology.

-Can be appointed to find out the true causes of a whole glad laboratory tests, as well as radiography and contrast studies of blood vessels, CT or MRI of the head and neck.
-Vessels, or ultrasound of the brain (if these are young children), as well as all kinds of additional studies that will be necessary for the doctor to establish an accurate diagnosis, can also be used.
+A whole bunch of people can be appointed to find out the true reasons. laboratory tests, as well as radiography and contrast studies of blood vessels, CT or MRI of the head and neck.
+Vessels or ultrasound of the brain (if these are young children), as well as all sorts of additional studies that will be necessary for the doctor to establish an accurate diagnosis, can also be used.

-Treatment is prescribed based on the cause that caused the attacks of cephalgia.
-If these are episodic tension pains, or seizures caused by overloads, some influences, you can do without medication - you need to change the daily regimen, reduce stress and good rest, sleep of the child, his long stay on fresh air.
-Sedative and sedative teas and decoctions, infusions, rationalization of the regime of work and rest, rejection of prolonged static loads, TV and computer can help.
+Treatment is prescribed based on the cause that caused the attacks of cephalalgia.
+If these are episodic pains of tension, or attacks caused by overloads, certain influences, you can do without medications - you need to change your daily routine, reduce stress and good rest, the child's sleep, his prolonged stay on fresh air.
+Sedative and soothing teas and decoctions, infusions, rationalization of work and rest schedules, and avoidance of prolonged static exercise, television, and computers can help.

-Children get headaches various reasons.
-In babies under 2 years of age, malaise is most often accompanied by fever, which indicates an infectious disease.
-In schoolchildren, strong pain sensations in the region of the back of the head and crown appear with serious mental and physical stress, improper diet and violation of the daily regimen.
-Pain can also be localized in the frontal region or in the region of the temples.
-If the temperature rises, you need to call a doctor at home, as well as visit a neurologist.
+In children, headaches occur due to various reasons.
+In children under 2 years of age, malaise is most often accompanied by fever, which indicates an infectious disease.
+In schoolchildren, severe pain in the area of the back of the head and the crown of the head appears due to serious mental and physical stress, improper diet planning, and disruption of the daily routine.
+The pain can also be localized in the frontal region or in the temple area.
+If the temperature rises, you need to call a doctor at home and also visit a neurologist.

-Headache in a child can be a sign of a serious illness
+A headache in a child may be a sign of a serious illness.

-When a baby complains of a headache, it is necessary to find out the background of the phenomenon.
-The cause of the pain is initially determined by location, but the same localization of pain sensations indicates various diseases.
-Only a specialist can diagnose and prescribe treatment.
+When a baby complains of a headache, it is necessary to find out the reason for the phenomenon.
+The cause of pain is initially determined by location, but the same location of pain indicates different diseases.
+Only a specialist can make a diagnosis and prescribe treatment.

 Migraine

 A 7-9 year old child often has migraines.
-Signs of this kind of pathology are:
+Signs of this type of pathology are:

-• pain in the forehead and temple on one side;
+• pain in the forehead and temple area on one side;

 • soreness of the eyeballs;